dart-archive/www.dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 ![ToDo app running](images/adds-sing.png)

-The HTML code for this app sets up the page and therefore the initial elements in the DOM.
+The HTML code for this app sets up the page, and therefore the initial elements in the DOM.
 When the user enters text,
-the Dart code dynamically modifies the DOM and therefore the appearance of the page.
+the Dart code dynamically modifies the DOM, thus changing the appearance of the page.

 This is the beginning of an app to manage a list of things to do.
 Right now, the outlook is rather pessimistic